North Carolina Central University: No Ordinary, Common Barnyard Fowl

 In West End, history coalesces with the tastes of the moment.
 Immerse yourself in the essence of Durham’s historic character at the Pauli Murray Center for History and Social Justice.
 A renovated bungalow serves as the site of Rev. Dr. Pauli Murray’s childhood home, which honors her revered life and legacy.
 A twentieth-century human rights activist, she was also a legal scholar, feminist, author, poet, Episcopal priest, labor organizer, and multiracial Black, LGBTQIA community member.
 The center regularly hosts programming in history, education, arts, and activism, and seeks to advance justice and equity.
 It’s a place to dig deep, uncover, and rediscover sources of strength and inspiration.

-Unwind with tea, plan for falafel at lunch, and enjoy a dinner full of Middle Eastern flavor just across the street at Da Kine’s Kava, Quick Meal Mediterranean, and Al-Taib Halal Market, all of which are a testament to the diverse and intercultural offerings available to enjoy.
+Unwind with tea and enjoy a dinner full of Middle Eastern flavor just across the street at Da Kine’s Kava and Al-Taib Halal Market, all of which are a testament to the diverse and intercultural offerings available to enjoy.
 Within view is The Cookery, an event space and wedding venue that is perfect for hosting reunions and gatherings of all kinds.
-Two doors down is an eclectic Durham retail experience that is yours to discover at Gibson Girl Vintage, where clothes of all types, unique homewares, and the occasional pair of vintage skates can be found.
+Two doors down is a stretch eclectic Durham retail and culinary experiences that make the neighborhood a destination for exploration.
+Grab coffee, hand-rolled bagel sandwiches and traditional pastries at Isaac's Bagels before shopping at Gibson Girl Vintage, where clothes of all types, unique homewares, and the occasional pair of vintage skates can be found.
+Don't forget to stop in at The Fuzzy Needle for a curated selection of vintage books, art, music and clothing.

 East Durham